zeroibc/my-mac-os/README.md

 ### 21. [Fantastical](https://flexibits.com/fantastical) - Calendar
 - I use the app to manage events in my life.
 - I take great use of Fantastical's natural language input and I use [many Typinator expansions](https://medium.com/@NikitaVoloboev/fantastical-natural-input-text-expansions-3ea8cf7ccac3#.pv5937ncr) to ease this process.
 - I always view my events from `Week` view.
 And show 5 days only with all 24h shown for all days.
-This lets me have a perspective over what I have to do know.
+This lets me have a perspective over what I have to do now.
 What deadlines I have to complete soon.
 And gives my the freedom to adjust my schedule in light of upcoming deadlines and events.

 ### 22. [Contexts](https://contexts.co) - Window switcher
 - Allows me to fuzzy search through all the currenly active windows that I have.